Community Activated Outdoor Gyms: Transforming Public Spaces for Wellbeing

 Watch the Full Webinar

-Managing playground and outdoor gym equipment inspections shouldn't be complicated.
-Civic.ly helps parish and town councils stay on top of health and safety regulations and insurance requirements with automated scheduling for routine, operational, and annual inspections.
+Managing outdoor gym equipment alongside playgrounds, benches, and other community assets shouldn't be complicated.
+Civic.ly helps parish and town councils stay on top of health and safety regulations and insurance requirements with automated scheduling.

 With Civic.ly, you can: